tst-hrajamoney/EarthEnterpriseDocsVerification/docs/geedocs/docsrc/BUILD_DOCS.md

         Automatic merge failed; fix conflicts and then commit the result.
       ```

-      There will be a merge conflict in index.rst.
+      There was a merge conflict in index.rst.

       ```bash
       <<<<<<< HEAD